sroseallen/BBK_Sequence-similarity-alignment-and-phylogeny/README.md

 # To run tests

-1. Navigate to the tests folder and run the unit test files using pytest (see requirements.txt file)
+1. Run the unit test files using pytest as below (also see requirements.txt file and ensure all packages are installed in your environment)

 ```bash
 git clone https://github.com/sparrow-rose/DogBreed_Project.git